-When things go wrong badly enough that your server is down, but you can still access the disks, you may find yourself faced with a number of complex recovery tasks.
+When things go wrong badly enough that your server is down or cannot be restarted, but you can still access the data on disk, you may find yourself faced with a number of complex recovery tasks.

-One of those is the need to discover the structure of a particular table or set tables.
+One of those is the need to discover the structure of a particular table or set of tables.
 Perhaps this is needed for an emergency recovery, a redeployment, or setup for a forensic investigation.
-Whatever the case, without a running MySQL server it is not possible to know the structure of a table unless you keep meticulous notes and/or use some form of high availability (redundancy).
+Whatever the case, without a running MySQL server it is not possible to know the structure of a table unless you keep meticulous notes and/or use some form of high availability (redundancy) or source control for your database schemas.

 Fortunately, there is a utility for situations like this.
-The mysqlfrm utility can be used to discover the structure of a table.
+The mysqlfrm utility can be used to discover the structure of a table directly from the .frm files.

 With a downed or offline server, discover the structure of a table.
 More specifically, generate the CREATE TABLE SQL command.